The UP Guys' main tech needs are:

 ⦿ Theater style?
 Rope off back rows or set up fewer seats, then add more as needed.
 Banquet style?
 Set seats facing the stage (i.e. no backs to them).

-*For breakouts or workshops, provide seating with room for participants to get up and move.
+*For breakouts or workshops, leave room for participants to get up and move.

 ⋯⦾ More tips for successful events...